springfall2008/batpred/docs/output-data.md

 - Click on the GivTCP add-on, and under 'Sensors', click 'XX entities not shown'
 - Click the 'Running' sensor, then the cogwheel, and Enable the sensor

-Repeat these steps for the 'Mosquitto' add-on and either 'Predbat', 'AppDaemon' or 'AppDaemon-predbat' depending on which AppDaemon install option you followed.
+Repeat these steps for the 'Mosquitto' add-on and either 'Predbat', 'AppDaemon' or 'AppDaemon-predbat' depending on which Predbat install option you followed.

 As an extension to the above, instead of just alerting that GivTCP has a problem, the automation could also restart GivTCP add-on which usually cures most GivTCP connectivity issues.
 Restarting GivTCP does however lose the current GivTCP log in Home Assistant.